Picture Gallery 2020-2021

 Scrapbooks of the Chapter's 30th Anni- versary celebration and the Merge of the Indian Hill Chapter with Clough Valley in 1991.
 A Proclamation and Key to the City from Cincinnati awards along with the 2010 50th Golden Anniversary Event.

 Reproduction of the Waldschmidt daughter, Caroline Turpin's Sampler was displayed by Tiffany N, who did this cross stitch piece.
-Midge D, a Waldschmidt descendant, brought her family picture of Caroline Turpin in her Day after Dress worn after her wedding to Philip Turpin.
-Midge is shown at the Homestead Museum with the portrait next to the case containing the dress that Caroline is wearing in the picture.
+Midge D, a Waldschmidt descendant, brought her family picture of Christina Turpin in her Day after Dress worn after her wedding to Edwin Turpin.
+Midge is shown at the Homestead Museum with the portrait next to the case containing the dress that Christina is wearing in picture.
 Midge was the docent at the homestead tours in the afternoon.

 Refreshments of Sandwiches, cheese board, along with festive fruit and vegetable trays wer served to guests.
 A decorated Anniversary cake celebrating the Chapter's 60 years of Service was enjoyed by all.